 Studies show that a good diet as you get older reduces your risk of heart disease, high blood pressure, osteoporosis, and certain cancers.
 Eating well, though, is often easier said than done.
 You may lack the energy, desire or ability you need to cook a well-balanced meal.
 And sometimes, going through a drive thru or getting take out seems like a better option than staring down three days of leftovers because the recipe you used made too much food.
 There are easier and better ways available, but first it’s important to know what your body needs as you age.

-Nutrition Needs As We Age
+Nutrition Needs as We Age

 Good nutrition is important, but as we get older, the nutrients our bodies need changes.
 Muscle mass shrinks, metabolism slows down, and caloric intake needs lessen.
 But the need for fewer calories means every calorie must count.
 Our bodies require calories to function properly so, poor food choices can have a greater impact at age 55 than at 25.

 If you struggle with knowing what you need in your diet to be healthy, the USDA Human Nutrition Research Center on Aging at Tufts University teamed up with the AARP Foundation to simplify it for you.
-The groups released an updated MyPlate for Older Adults graphic in 2016 to help sort through any confusion.
+The groups released an updated MyPlate for Older Adults graphic to help sort through any confusion.